madrury/rusty-rogue/README.md

   - [ ] Magic damage stats.

 #### Spellcasting
-  - [ ] Defense and attack buff spells.
   - [ ] Some spell which is a combination of fire and ice elements.

 #### Equipment